Thursday, 7 November 2024

 Such freedom from jealousy and turf-warring is rare; nowhere more so than in religion.

 In the course of my subsequent Zen vocation, I've been a bit disappointed, if not surprised, to find that this is not in fact our party line.
-In point of fact, though Zenners score higher on the many-paths test than Christians (low bar that they are), our reflex too is to malign teachers in other schools; even other teachers in our own.
+The truth is, though Zenners score higher on the many-paths test than Christians (low bar that they are), our reflex too is to malign teachers in other schools; even other teachers in our own.

 The error in this goes beyond fundamental insecurity and egotism.
 At the end of the day, like all we purchase with that two-sided coin, it deprives us of wealth.